IshakAtes/v-server-setup/README.md

 # v-server-setup
 Walkthrough: Setting Up a Server with SSH and Nginx

 This guide walks you through setting up a virtual server, configuring SSH keys, disabling password authentication, and installing a web server (Nginx).

+---

+## Table of Contents

+1. **Introduction**
+   - Overview of the guide

+2. **Step 1: Generate an SSH Key**
+   - Create a secure SSH key

+3. **Step 2: Specify the Key's Path**
+   - Define where the key will be stored

+4. **Step 3: View the Keys**
+   - Verify existing keys

+5. **Step 4: Connect to the Server**
+   - Establish an initial SSH connection

+6. **Step 5: Create a New Key Pair**
+   - Generate a dedicated SSH key for the server

+7. **Step 6: Copy the Key to the Server**
+   - Transfer the public key to the server

+8. **Step 7: Test the Connection with the New Key**
+   - Verify the connection with the new key

+9. **Step 8: Disable Password Authentication**
+   - Secure the server by disabling password login

+10. **Step 9: Restart the SSH Service**
+    - Apply the changes and restart SSH

+11. **Step 10: Verify the Setup**
+    - Test the updated SSH configuration

+12. **Step 11: Update the System**
+    - Update the server’s packages

+13. **Step 12: Install Nginx**
+    - Install the Nginx web server

+14. **Step 13: Check the Nginx Status**
+    - Verify that Nginx is running

+15. **Step 14: Create an Alternative HTML Page**
+    - Set up a custom HTML page

+16. **Step 15: Configure Nginx**
+    - Create and configure a new Nginx site

+17. **Step 16: Restart Nginx**
+    - Restart Nginx to apply changes

+18. **Step 17: Test the Alternative Page**
+    - View the custom page in your browser

+---

 Step 1: Generate an SSH Key